MISFOfficial/MISFOfficial/README.md

 <!-- Current Activities -->
 ## 🔭 Currently Working On
-- 🌐 Developing minhost one of the largest Proiduct of the AviroSoft.
+- 🌐 Working/underdevelopment on minhost one of the largest Proiduct of AviroSoft.
-- 📘 Sharing type Script tutorial  on Youtube.
+- 📘 Sharing typeScript tutorial  on Youtube.

 <!-- Skills -->
 ## 🚀 Skills